 Students take part in end of year exams in all subjects from year 7 on.
 The school use this information to track progress, inform setting and option pathways, and prepare students for external examination.

-In year 9, students take mid-year exams in all subjects in order to develop exam technique, check progress, set for core subjects, and identify candidates for targeted intervention.
+In year 9, students take mid or end of year exams in all subjects in order to develop exam technique, check progress, set for core subjects, and identify candidates for targeted intervention.

 All external GCSE examinations are governed by the rules of the Joint Qualifications Council (JCQ) who stipulate the expected conduct of all candidates entered for examinations.
 It is very important that these regulations are adhered to.